matter-labs/zinc/zinc-book/src/02-getting-started.md

 ## Trusted setup

+To be able to verify proofs, you must create a pair of keys for the prover and the verifier.

-To generate the verification key for a prover key, use this command:
+To generate the verifier key for a prover key, use this command:

 `zargo setup --pkey=prover.pk > verifier.vk`